marciliobbarboza2/Social-Lobby/README.md

 ---

-Happy Blogging!
-Remember, your voice matters and your stories are worth sharing.
+Happy Socializing!
+Remember, your voice matters and your connections are worth nurturing.
 Now go create something amazing!